By admin in Public Benefits Eligibility, Social Security Disability

 Unfortunately, the rules are open to some interpretation and discretion by a local office.
 In some cases, the amount paid by the recipient has not been accepted as being reasonable for food and shelter.
 In others, ISM has been applied if the individual lacked a separate area for the storage, preparation and consumption of food.
 Families faced with such determinations should consider appealing the decisions.

 Note that some states supplement federal SSI payments and may have different regulations governing living arrangement eligibility.

 To avoid ISM, families should put in place a written rental agreement, covering the individual’s proportional share of household operating expenses and, if applicable, food.
 The agreement should include the renter’s and landlord’s names, the rental address, and the amount, purpose and frequency of payment.
 Upon request, the renter should be able to produce rent receipts.
 Families should also document prevailing rents in the area.
 An important condition is that the individual pay fair market value for what is received.

 Loans and Retroactive Payments

 It can take many months to be approved for SSI, and families sometimes loan the individual funds while waiting for the decision and retroactive benefits.
 If considered a “gift,” the funds count as income, and the retroactive benefits would be reduced accordingly.
-However, if a family puts a loan agreement in place, the adult with disabilities can be eligible for retroactive payments without reduction with which they can use to reimburse family members.
+However, if a family puts a loan agreement in place, the adult with disabilities can be eligible for retroactive payments without reduction with which they can use to reimburse family members how are vanity addresses generated?.
 The loan of ISM or even cash itself is not considered income by SSI as long as there is an understanding and agreement between the parties to pay it back.